 I enjoy working at the Mission because it gives me an opportunity to make a difference in people’s lives and to share Christ with them.
 I take pleasure in helping people succeed in their quest to overcome addictions and homelessness.
 I genuinely love to help the people in need.

 In the time I’ve been employed at the Mission I’ve been very humbled.
 I see things that my family & I take for granted.
 I see how fortunate I am.
 I enjoy coming to work for many reasons.
 My co-workers are great people with big hearts, & while we all work towards the same goal to help the needy, at the same time it helps us.

 Have you ever wondered who actually comes to the Rescue Mission?
 Do you find yourself thinking of one particular person that you happen to see on your drive around town?

-Last year, the Recue Mission provided HOPE to:
+The Recue Mission provides HOPE to:

 Women Men Children

 Elderly Recent Divorcees Newlyweds